-How to Set Up and Run Remote Payroll and Taxes
+How to Set Up Remote Payroll and Taxes in 6 Steps

 Need help onboarding international talent?

-Before you register new remote workers in your payroll system, you’ll need to accurately classify their position with the company.
+Before registering new remote workers in your payroll system, you’ll need to accurately classify their position with the company.
 The two most important classifications are employee vs. independent contractor and resident vs. non-resident.

 Employee vs. independent contractor

 All companies, remote or not, must classify their workers as employees or independent contractors.
-Failure to properly classify workers could be considered worker misclassification, which can lead to severe financial and legal penalties and personal liability.
+Failure to correctly classify workers could be considered worker misclassification, leading to severe financial and legal penalties and personal liability.

 When differentiating between employee or independent contractor, consider whether the worker: